alexlundry/ppol6802_spring24/code_demos/Week-5-Univariate.md

 Fine, but this then means we need to make two key changes to our ggplot
 syntax:

 1)  We change the aesthetic call.
-Now we have both an X mapping to `primary_fuel` and a Y mapping to new variable created by the count function, `n`.
+Originally we only needed an X aesthetic.
+Now we need have both an X mapping to `primary_fuel` and a Y mapping to new variable created by the count function, `n`.
 2)  We must change the geom_bar function.
 Its default stat is `count`, but now we have already done the counting outside of ggplot, so we must tell it to use a different stat.
 When we do NOT want it to